proof88/PRooFPS-dd/doc/menu-02-Game-Logic.md

 \section gameplay_spectating Spectator Mode and Forced Spectating

-What is common in Spectator Mode and Forced Spectating state:
- - both offer "free camera spectating" and "player spectating camera" modes, the latter allows switching between different players and automatically moving the camera,
- - both is maintained per player.

-What is different between Spectator Mode and Forced Spectating state:
- - Spectator Mode is the player's choice, entering and exiting it is manual action,
- - Forced Spectating state is controlled by the server automatically.

 **Spectator Mode** is the initial state for all joined players in all game modes, where they can observe the game without affecting it.
 They can actually start playing the game by explicitly exiting Spectator Mode:
  - in team-based games this is done by selecting a team in the Team Selection menu,